 - Bring them in with or without out an appointment, or arrange collection.

-After nearly 40 years trading in rugs and repairing them we have great experience and accumulated knowledge which allows us to offer reliable professional advice.
+After 40 years trading in and repairing handwoven rugs, carpets and kilims, we have accumulated vast experience and knowledge which allows us to offer practical and professional advice.

 A stitch in time ….!
 Frayed ends and sides are the most common issues with rugs and if promptly dealt with, more expensive damage can be avoided.
-We’ll advise what can be done, weighing up with you the pros and cons and perhaps considering the rug value as this may be a factor.
-So expect a helpful discussion when you bring your rugs in!
+We’ll advise freely so expect a helpful discussion when you bring your rugs in.